-Jesus declared all foods clean - or did He?
-Should Christians Follow the Dietary Laws?
-[Part 3]
+The Jerusalem Council: Should Christians Follow the Dietary Laws?
+[Part 2]

 Comments